Viator Merchant API Certification

 Some Viator products require the traveler(s) to provide information to the tour operator at the time of booking.
 For example, a museum tour may need the names and ages of each traveler, or a helicopter excursion may need the weights of each traveler.
 The information is collected via booking questions that the user must answer during checkout.

-Note: For complete details on each individual booking question, please consult our documentation.
+Note: For complete details on each individual booking question, please consult our technical documentation.

 “bookingQuestions”: [